mikf/gallery-dl/docs/options.md

     -E, --extractor-info        Print extractor defaults and settings -K, --list-keywords         Print a list of available keywords and example values for the given URLs
-    --list-modules              Print a list of available extractor modules --list-extractors           Print a list of extractor classes with description, (sub)category and example URL
+    -e, --error-file FILE       Add input URLs which returned an error to FILE --list-modules              Print a list of available extractor modules --list-extractors           Print a list of extractor classes with description, (sub)category and example URL